tmaster1000/node-performance-mod/README.md

    1. Scintilla GT3.
 Fixed on rigged servers but elsewhere this car is incompatible with reduceCollisions.
    2. Very rarely cobalt radar.
 That mod has some missing nil-checks that sometimes throw a fatal exception.
 If this happens, just reload the affected vehicle with CTRL+R

+**The wheel mods can sometimes cause instability.
+If you want a 100% safe version of this mod, set disableTires to false.**

 Performance comparison with unmodded game running 20 AI-driven covets on the Automation Test Track with 'High' graphics preset:
 ![image](https://github.com/user-attachments/assets/94d24680-cb86-4e64-a4c9-7c21b78207a4)